Shared Task

 The field of mechanistic interpretability (MI) is rapidly advancing, yet comparing the efficacy of new methods remains challenging.
 To foster rigorous evaluation and drive progress, BlackboxNLP 2025 will host a shared task for benchmarking new techniques for localizing circuits and causal latent variables in language models (LM).

-The shared task will leverage the recently proposed Mechanistic Interpretability Benchmark (MIB) by Mueller et al. (2025).
+The shared task will leverage the recently proposed Mechanistic Interpretability Benchmark (MIB) by Mueller* & Geiger* et al. (2025).
 Participants are invited to submit approaches that tackle tasks in two distinct tracks: Circuit Localization, i.e. identifying subsets of the LM computation graph that performs a specific task, and Causal Variable Localization, i.e. aligning model representations with specific known causal variables.

 The goal is to benchmark the ability of existing MI methods and identify promising directions to precisely and concisely recover relevant causal pathways or specific causal variables in neural language models.
 This Call for Papers provides the rules, timeline, and participation details for the shared task.
 We invite researchers working on attribution, circuit discovery, feature alignment, sparse coding, and related interpretability techniques to participate.